 Many faculty members in physics are internationally recognized in their fields of research specialization.
 That research is supported in part by competitively awarded research grants, which exceed $6.0 million each year.
-The faculty includes a member of the National Academy of Sciences, a recipient of a Presidential Young Investigator Award, two Sloan Fellows, ten fellows of the American Physical Society, and two past divisional chairmen of that society.
+The faculty includes a Nobel Laureate, David Wineland, a member of the National Academy of Sciences, a recipient of a Presidential Young Investigator Award, two Sloan Fellows, ten fellows of the American Physical Society, and two past divisional chairmen of that society.
 Six faculty members serve as editors or on editorial boards of major scientific journals.

 The science facilities are closely clustered on the university’s 295-acre campus.
 The complex includes the science library and four new buildings recently constructed at a cost of $44 million.
 Willamette hall, the physics building, completed in 1989, contains 136,000 square feet of laboratory, classroom, and office space